 Agnus Dei (Lamb of God) Symbol

-In Christian symbolism, the lamb represents Jesus, "the Lamb of God" (Agnus Dei).
+- In general, the lamb represents Jesus, "the Lamb of God" (Agnus Dei).

 The next day John saw Jesus coming toward him and said, "Look, the Lamb of God, who takes away the sin of the world!
 (John 1:29)